CEI-lab/ece3400-2017/docs/lab2.md

 #### Optical Team: Assemble your IR circuit

+Objective: Be able to detect a 7kHz IR beacon with an Arduino using the FFT library.

 * A phototransistor lets more current pass the more light it receives.
 You can look up the one you have available in this [datasheet](https://www.digikey.com/product-detail/en/rohm-semiconductor/RPT-34PB3F/511-1357-ND/638562).
 Then connect the sensor as below:

 ![IR_phototransistor](./images/Lab2_Phototransistor.jpg)